 Unlike other medical procedures (like hip or knee surgery), plastic surgery can be one of the most misunderstood surgical procedures in the healthcare industry.
 While it is true that many people undergo plastic surgery for purely cosmetic and aesthetic reasons, popular culture and general misconceptions tend to use the terms “plastic” and “cosmetic” surgery interchangeably.

 However the two terms are not interchangeable, and it’s important for patients to understand the distinctions in order to make informed and safe choices for their health and well-being.

-At Pearl Recovery Retreat, an upscale surgery recovery retreat in Beverly Hills, patients are offered a full range of state of the art post-surgical healing options to achieve the best results possible for a range of procedures, from medical to purely cosmetic.
+At Pearl Recovery Retreat, an upscale surgery recovery retreat, patients are offered a full range of state of the art post-surgical healing options to achieve the best results possible for a range of procedures, from medical to purely cosmetic.